swincas/cnc-computing-course/content/session3_03_good_practises/01_good_practises.md

 * `camelCase`, `PascalCase`, `snake_case`, `SCREAMING_SNAKE_CASE`

-> no need to get fancy, just stick with your system
 > try to follow the community of the language you're using

 * examples from [PEP 8](https://peps.python.org/pep-0008/)